sozykinsa/CritPlot/README.md

 CritPlot - graphical user interface for Critic2 and TOPOND programs.
 It is a cross-platform program.

 ## Install
 CritPlot program is written in Python 3 (version >= 3.9).
 It has some dependencies.
-To install the necessary modules, run in the terminal (in the <critplot path>):
+To install the necessary modules, run in the terminal (in the critplot_path):

 pip3 install -r ./requirements.txt

-To run the program, type (in the <critplot path>/src):
+To run the program, type (in the critplot_path/src):

 python3 critplot.py